Skip to content

 DCAA Reorganization 2026: What Contractors Need to Know About the New Audit Structure

-DCAA eliminated its regional structure on July 1, 2025.
+DCAA eliminated its regional structure in mid-2025.
 The five regions and Corporate Audit Directorates that governed defense contract auditing for decades are gone, replaced by three mission-aligned directorates: Land, Sea, and Air.

 Forty field offices closed.
-Two hundred and seven positions disappeared from the budget.
-The Field Detachment, which handled classified audit work since DCAA’s founding in 1965, was absorbed into the new directorates months later.
+More than 200 positions disappeared from the budget.
+The Field Detachment, which handled classified audit work since DCAA’s founding in 1965, was absorbed into the new directorates.

 For small and mid-size government contractors, the practical question is not what the org chart looks like.
 The question is whether your incurred cost submission gets audited faster or slower, whether your accounting system review happens this year or next, and whether the auditor assigned to your contract understands your industry.
 The DCAA reorganization 2026 structure changes all three answers.